TRIBAL COUNCIL CHAIRMAN

 TRIBAL COUNCIL SECRETARY

 Rochelle was appointed to the interim Tribal Council Secretary position in January 2020.
 She graduated with her Masters of Business Administration in 2016.
 She has served as Secretary for the Jamestown Higher Education Committee since 2013.
-She is also currently a member of the Jamestown Community Network Committee.
+Rochelle is a Board Member on the Economic Development Board.
+She also represents Jamestown on the Clallam County Sheriff Citizen Advisory Committee.
 Additionally, Rochelle serves as the Secretary on the Board of Washington Association of Tribal Regulators.
-She has worked for the Tribe as the Executive Director of the Tribal Gaming Agency (TGA) for the past four years and worked at 7 Cedars Casino for 15 years prior to taking the TGA position.
+She has worked for the Tribe as the Executive Director of the Tribal Gaming Agency (TGA) since 2016 and worked at 7 Cedars Casino for 15 years prior to taking the TGA position.

 TRIBAL COUNCIL TREASURER